 Q: How can I test the waters to ensure we have the right customer/digital engagement strategy?

 A: Headless RaaS enables a build, learn, deploy, or destroy methodology.
 Development teams can build smaller innovations that they can easily tweak or expand based on ROI or other identified metrics.
 Incremental results also act as a barometer for assessing validity of customer/digital engagement strategies and proving each concept of innovation.
 This approach is effective in eliminating regret spend.

 Q: How can I get buy-in from executive management?

 Without having to rip and replace your legacy system, headless RaaS makes executive buy-in a more palatable decision.
 Since it can be used alongside existing systems, your organization can avoid operational disruption and protect market share more easily.
 While it is difficult to construct a rock-solid business case for digital transformation with a neatly quantified ROI, each iterative development step toward digital transformation provides an opportunity to test and learn.
 Progress can be continually monitored, results measured, and customer feedback assessed to build confidence during the early stages of digital transformation.

 CFOs and risk managers will be more predisposed to a journey defined in steps, with each phase delivering bankable value.
 Funding tied to milestones and achievements (each with defined outcomes and value) provides a way to manage investment risks.
 It also helps manage changes in direction or priorities that will arise from time to time in the disruptive retail landscape.

 Ready to know more?
-Click below to see and hear how Kroger, a leader in transformation of customer experiences in grocery, is leveraging new ways of thinking and headless retail-as-a-service to disrupt, transform and engage, fast.
+See how Kroger, a leader in transformation of customer experiences in grocery, is leveraging new ways of thinking and headless retail-as-a-service to disrupt, transform and engage, fast.